WillDeJs/clarg/README.md

 # Description
-Simple naive argument parser written for my personal projects.
+Simple naive argument parser written for small projects.

 > [!NOTE]
 > Inspired by Clap but simpler and with no dependencies.